 All things considered, Operation Christmas Child is not altogether the benevolent, innocent and generous initiative that much of the UK public unknowingly believe it to be.
 Rather, it is a huge programme of Christian evangelising to disadvantaged and vulnerable children to which large numbers of British people contribute significant energy without understanding its true nature.

-The BHA has regularly joined the criticism of Operation Christmas Child, issuing press releases on the subject and advice to members and supporters since 2002.
+Humanists UK has regularly joined the criticism of Operation Christmas Child, issuing press releases on the subject and advice to members and supporters since 2002.
 Most recently, this took the form of a blog on our Humanist Life site, entitled ‘Why parents shouldn’t support Operation Christmas Child’.
 The pressure of our criticism prompted the Charity Commission to act in 2003 by investigating and eventually criticising Samaritan’s Purse.